 Throughout Mirissa beach you can surf a low power, right-hander near the rocks and a left-hander closer to the harbor.
 Due to its smaller waves and protection from onshore wind, it’s a good beach to build confidence for beginners or those intermediate surfers looking to improve their technique.

-There’s no shortage of accommodation options in Mirissa.
+There’s no shortage of surf camps in Mirissa.
 Affordable and within easy reach of the beach, you can pick up a great deal when traveling to the Sri Lankan town.

 If you’re sticking to a budget, they have a host of hostels to choose from.
 One in particular which is popular because of its comfortable rooms and proximity to the beach (a 1-minute walk) is Hangover Hostels.
 Costing you approx. $31 a night, it’s easily affordable and convenient.

-If you want an entire place to yourself and you’re willing to stretch your budget, book into Three Gables Boutique Villa.
+If you want an entire place to yourself when surfing Mirissa and you’re willing to stretch your budget, book into Three Gables Boutique Villa.
 This luxury beachfront villa comes with your own personal chef, an infinity pool and a private beach, all for $328 a night.

 Mirissa has a variety of different cuisines on offer – from traditional Sri Lankan dishes to menus that are designed for a more international audience.
 This makes it a wonderful choice for those wanting to try local cuisine, or those wanting to stick to what they know.